OpenIndiana/oi-docs/docs/handbook/community/samqfs.md

 ## SamFS administration

-To much CLI for you?
+Too much CLI for you?
 There is a more comfortable terminal tool available: `/opt/SUNWsamfs/sbin/samu`.
 ![samu](../images/samqfs/samu.png)

 These are some of common CLI tools for filesystems.
 However in SamFS the prefix 's' is added.